 Consumers would ultimately fund the allowances under the DMIS and DMIA.
-These payments increase total allowed revenue, which in turn means higher network charges for consumers in
+These payments would increase total allowed revenue, which in turn would mean higher network charges for

-ENA, Demand Management Incentive Scheme and Demand Management Innovation Allowance - Rule Change Request, February 2019, pp. 8-10.
+ENA, Demand Management Incentive Scheme and Demand Management Innovation Allowance - Rule Change Request, February2019, pp. 8-10.